bormaxi8080/osint-timeline/DRAFT.md

 Excellent tool set summary: anything you need for geolocating stuff.
 GEOINTInvestigation by CScorza - an open-source repository offering tools and resources for GEOINT investigations: https://github.com/CScorza/GEOINTInvestigation

-Encompasses maps, satellite imagery, GPS data, and analytical instruments.: https://github.com/CScorza/GEOINTInvestigation
+Encompasses maps, satellite imagery, GPS data, and analytical instruments: https://github.com/CScorza/GEOINTInvestigation

 Hawker.
 An OSINT tool in python to find information about an email or phone number and get information about a URL then get information about an IP address: https://github.com/RetrO-M/Hawker